naim4906/Naim4906/README.md

 #### hello its a presentation of me

 #### *About me :*
-My name is Naïm Haj Abouda and I'm 17year old.
+I'm 17year old.
 I live in angers , and I study in [Jean Moulin](https://jean-moulin.paysdelaloire.e-lyco.fr/)

 #### *My Hobbies :*
 I played basketball for 6 years, and judo for 5 year .